 The prognosis of those found to have beeturia as the underlying cause of the urine discoloration is quite good, as it is a benign condition.

-There have been no underlying physiologic complications found, although a clinician without microscopic urinalysis evaluation might be prone to order additional tests, studies, and may overuse antibiotics, as many of the UA dipstick tests available commercially react based on color and this may lead to misdiagnosis if there has not been a careful and thorough patient history.
+There have been no underlying physiologic complications found, although a clinician without microscopic urinalysis evaluation might be prone to order additional tests, studies, and may overuse antibiotics, as many of the dipstick tests available commercially react based on color and this may lead to misdiagnosis if there has not been a careful and thorough patient history.

 Consultation is not warranted, outside of additional workup for anemia if suggested by the physical.